addosampong/db-capstone-project/readme.md

         START TRANSACTION;
             #check Bookings table to confirm if there is a booking with BookingID, CustomerID, BookingDate and
             #TableNo same as the booking_id, customer_id, booking_date and table_no parameters supplied by the
-            #user, then display the appropriate message and roll back the transaction, else add the booking to
+            #user.
+Then display the appropriate message and roll back the transaction, else add the booking to
             #the Bookings table and display the appropriate message

             IF (SELECT exists (select 1 FROM Bookings WHERE BookingDate = booking_date) = 1) AND